- Home

 The Storj API: Developers will finally need to provide the core service of decentralized file storage in their system, and for this, they can use the Storj API.

-When the renters upload their files to the new system, they will interact with the system using the bridge, which will involve the API.
+When the renters upload their files to the new decentralized cloud storage system, they interact with the system using the REST API.

 The API will find the farmers who have earlier set up their farming nodes using the StorjShare, negotiate contracts, and manage audits and payments.

-In short, the services that the renters access using the Bridge and the ones the farmers access using the StorjShare are all provided by the Storj API and operate in the background.
+In short, the services that renters access using the simple REST API and the ones farmers access using the StorjShare are all provided by the Storj API and operate in the background.

 1,200 top developers